The restricted consistency property of leave-$n_v$-out cross-validation for high-dimensional variable selection

-Similar to Theorem 1, we did not list the order of $p$ as a condition.
-But high-dimensional setting such as $p = O(\exp(n^a))$, $0<a<1$ is allowed, as long as Condition \ref{Ac} satisfied.
-Theorem \ref{con} can be easily derived from Lemma \ref{classic} (Section \ref{app-classic}) by noticing the fact that the CCV algorithm narrows the potentially high-dimensional problem down to a low-dimensional ($d < n$) one.
-With the selection consistency at hand, S4 in Algorithm \ref{al:CCV} is applied to improve the estimation and the prediction performance.
+In Theorem~\ref{con}, we do not explicitly specify the order of $p$ as a condition, however, the restriction on the dimensionality is implied by Conditions \ref{beta} and \ref{Ac}.
+The ultra-high-dimensional setting where $p = O(\exp(n^a))$, $0<a<1$, is allowed.
+Theorem~\ref{con} can be easily derived from Lemma~3 in the Appendix following the fact that CV($n_v$) as described in Algorithm \ref{al:CCV} nails a potentially high-dimensional problem down to a low-dimensional one.
+With the selection consistency in hand, the use of unpenalized solution in S4 of Algorithm~\ref{al:CCV} is applied to improve the estimation and prediction performance.

-It is worth to point out that $n_v$ appears in both CV$(n_v)$ and the CCV algorithm.
-Comparing steps S2 of both algorithms, we notice that after getting a solution path for the whole dataset, different methods are used to construct paths for sub-samples.
-For CV($n_v$), similar penalized solution paths are constructed, which remains a high-dimensional problem; while the CCV solves a low-dimensional problem.
-Therefore, compared with CV($n_v$), a smaller $n_c$ is needed for CCV to keep the estimation process stable.
-For CCV, we have more data available for validation, thereby making the detection of the differences among different models easier.
-This phenomenon will be verified numerically in the next section.
-Another remark is that although the consistency holds for both convex penalty (e.g., Lasso) and the folded-concave penalties (e.g., SCAD and MCP), the final performance of the method depends on the quality of the active set sequence derived in S1.